auth0-samples/auth0-acul-samples/README.md

 2. **Port Availability Check**

-   - Checks if ports 4040 (Screen Tester) and 3000 (Auth0 redirect) are available
+   - Checks if port 3000 (Auth0 redirect) is available
-   - Fails if any port is in use
+   - Fails if the port is in use

 3. **Screen Validation**